cloud-gov/cg-site/content/docs/apps/govcloud.md

 cloud.gov currently has two "environments" where orgs can live: the legacy East/West environment (located in AWS East/West) and the main GovCloud environment (located in [AWS GovCloud](https://aws.amazon.com/govcloud-us/)).
 The cloud.gov [FedRAMP JAB P-ATO]({{< relref "overview/security/fedramp-tracker.md" >}}) only covers the GovCloud environment.

+All new sandboxes and new orgs are in GovCloud, so new users should use the GovCloud instructions throughout the cloud.gov documentation.

+For people who have been using cloud.gov for a while, your team may have already migrated your orgs and applications to GovCloud, or your team may still be in the process of migrating.
+You may need to use both environments until that migration is complete.
 When your org starts using cloud.gov's GovCloud environment, here are changes to look out for.

 ### Documentation